 Florida hosts one of the most unique ecosystems in the United States, and Cape Coral is surrounded by stunning natural parks and nature preserves.
 None is more famous than the J. N. "Ding" Darling National Wildlife Refuge.
 This refuge, located on nearby Sanibel Island, is the largest undeveloped mangrove ecosystem in the nation.

 The "Ding" Darling National Wildlife Refuge is known all over the world for its incredible migratory bird populations.
 While the J. N. "Ding" Darling National Wildlife Refuge is one of the most popular free things to do in Cape Coral for any visitor, it is truly a must-see for bird watchers or nature photographers.
 Fishing, hiking, canoeing, kayaking, and informational nature programs are all also available at the refuge.
 There is a small fee to travel the course by car.

 SUP in Matlacha Operating since 1992, Gulf Coast Kayak has a 20 years+ reputation in the community.
-We had lots of fun several times paddling together with Jim, the trainer and coach.
-Contact (239) 283-1125 for a great SUP experiance.
+We had lots of fun several times paddling together with Jim, our trainer and coach.
+Contact (239) 283-1125 for a great leaded SUP experiance.

 Another stunning natural location is the Matlacha Pass Aquatic Preserve.
 In addition to spectacular waterfront vistas, this nearby location offers hiking and paddling trails in addition to plenty of recreational fishing and crabbing spots.

 The whole family will love a trip out to Manatee Park, where both, families and nature photographers alike can get a look at the harmless creatures in the water.
 Your best chances of seeing a dozen or more wild manatees is to go when the Gulf water temperatures are relatively low.
 Be forewarned that, although park admission is completely free, there is a small fee to park the car.